scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/check-relation-tutorial.md

 # Adding the devices and creating the relation between them

-  Add two Device entity in ThingsBoard:
+  Add two Device entity in Pacificsoft:

    - Smoke Detector is represented as a Device.
 Its name is **Smoke Detector** and its type is **Smoke Sensor**.